Poikilos/outputinspector/README.md

 # Output Inspector
-Output Inspector is a parser for parser output that makes errors clickable so you can get back to your software's source code.
+Output Inspector is a "parser for parser output" that makes errors clickable so you can get to the issue in your software's source code instantly.
+After using your compiler/linting tool, you can now double-click an error or warning to jump (using Kate or Geany line,col jump feature) to the file and line of code having the issue (see Usage below).

-## Usage
+## Formats
-The main function of Output Inspector is to tell Kate (or Geany) to go to the file and location of warnings/errors (by clicking them) such as:
+So far, compilers/linters with the following output format is readable as input for outputinspector:
 ```
 foo.js: line 1, col 10, reason
 ```